-Your evaluation will take place at the clinic that is closest to you.
-Click here to visit our locations tab to find the clinic nearest to you.
-If you have questions regarding the admissions process, please feel free to contact Walden’s main admissions office in Waltham, Mass., at 781-647-6727.
+Your evaluation will take place via Zoom.
+If you have questions regarding the admissions process, please feel free to contact Walden’s main admissions office at 888-305-2997.

 How long will the evaluation process take?

 The clinical evaluation typically takes 60 to 90 minutes.
-However, the process may take as long as five hours if laboratory data has not been received or if we are waiting to hear from the insurance company.
 The clinical evaluation includes a review of lab findings, an intake interview and a clinical assessment.
 Clinicians conduct the clinical evaluation.
 After your evaluation and receipt of your lab results, a clinical recommendation will be made.

 The clinician will call your insurance company for authorization of care at the level recommended by the evaluation team.
 At this time, the clinician may also contact your outpatient providers.

 Is my insurance going to pay?

 Your insurance company will be contacted for an authorization of care.

 When you first contact Walden Behavioral Care to schedule an appointment for an evaluation, we will ask for your insurance information so we can contact your insurance company and verify your benefits at the time of your evaluation.
 Please email a copy of your insurance card to email@example.com

 We will advocate for authorization of an appropriate level of care based on your evaluation.
 Once we discuss your case with your insurance company, we will inform you of their decision.
 We encourage you to contact your insurance company in advance of your evaluation to educate yourself about your insurance benefits.